 The first rallies in Crossminton have been played with regular Badminton an Squash rackets.
 Badminton rackets have been to fragile for the power of the game, Squash racket on the other hand have been to long and not agile and fast enough to handle the speed of our Speeders (birdies).
 Therefore our sport needed special shaped rackets.
 Crossminton rackets have a similar length than racketball racket, but shall not exceed 61cm.
 The head of our rackets can have different shapes, most looking close to rather Tennis or Squash frames and shall not exceed a head size of 650cm2.

-The most popular rackets are between 125 and 145grams in weight and build for a mix of graphite, carbon and kevlar.
+The most popular rackets are between 125 and 145grams in weight and built with a mix of graphite, carbon and kevlar.

-A Crossminton birdie generally needs to be within the following specs:
+A crossminton shuttle generally needs to be within the following specs:

-- A diameter of the conic (cylindric) basket between 47 – 53 mm.
+- diameter of the conic (cylindric) basket between 47 and 53 mm.